JLBaggins/simple-index/README.md

 ```
 mode: either "development" or "production",
 ```
-"development" mode will print errors to the console. "production" silences those errors. simple-index will generally work aroung errors, however, it's helpful to understand what's happening in the package to create an app that works as intended.
+"development" mode will print errors to the console. "production" silences those errors. simple-index will generally work around errors, however, it's helpful to understand what's happening in the module to create an app that works as intended.
 Defaults to "production".

 ```
 simple-on: `true` or `false`,